Functional It\^{o} calculus and stochastic integral representation of martingales: Functional It o calculus

-We are now ready to prove our first main result, which is a change of variable formula for non-anticipative functionals of a semimartingale \cite{ContFournie09a,dupire09}: \begin{theorem} For any non-anticipative functional $F \in \mathbb{C}^{1,2}_b$ verifying \eqref{predictable.eq} and any $t \in [0, T) $,
+We are now ready to prove our first main result, which is a change of variable formula for nonanticipative functionals of a semimartingale~\cite{ContFournie09a,dupire09}: \begin{theorem} For any nonanticipative functional $F \in\mathbb{C}^{1,2}_b$ verifying \eqref{predictable.eq} and any $t \in[0, T) $,